 Changes in federal regulations, accrediting standards, healthcare products, and patient care practices occur frequently.
 CBIC performs a practice analysis every 4-5 years in order to capture the impact of these changes on the profession.
 In order to assess the competency of the certificant given these changes, five years was chosen as the certification renewal.

 No. The Certification Board of Infection Control and Epidemiology, Inc. believes strongly that the best way to evaluate competency is through regular testing.
 For more background information about this trend in the certification industry, please refer to this article written by a CBIC Past President and originally published in both the American Journal of Infection Control (AJIC) and the Canadian Journal of Infection Control (CJIC).
 CBIC also explains the importance of recertification in a podcast conversation between CBIC Board member Roy Boukidjian and Prometric Director of Psychometric Services Julia Leahy, which you can listen to here.

 CBIC no longer provides the answers to questions answered incorrectly on the SARE.
 CBIC is accredited by the National Commission for Certifying Agencies (NCCA).
 One of NCCA's standards requires that certification programs develop and adhere to appropriate, standardized, and secure procedures for the development and administration of the assessment instruments (examinations).
 Certification programs are responsible for protecting the integrity of assessment information, which includes the questions.
 The responsibility requires the use of security processes that restrict access to assessment information to authorized individuals.
 Therefore, providing the missed questions and the correct answers would remove the security associated with the certification examination.
-At the completion of the exam, a pass/fail indicator will be generated to inform the candidate of the result of their examination.
-In addition, a letter will be mailed to the candidate disclosing their overall score on the SARE.
+After completion of the post-exam survey, an onscreen pass/fail indicator is generated to inform the candidate of the result of their examination.
+In addition, a letter will be mailed to the candidate disclosing their overall score on the SARE two to four weeks after exam submission.

 No. You can only take the SARE once during your recertification cycle.
 However, you can test again using the CBT (computer based test) that you used for your initial certification.